ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 1. [**OWASP Top 10 Web Application Security Risks**](https://owasp.org/www-project-top-ten/)<br>This list, developed by the Open Web Application Security Project (OWASP), represents a *"broad consensus about the most critical security risks to web applications."*

-2. **[CWE Top 25 Lis**t](https://cwe.mitre.org/top25/archive/2019/2019_cwe_top25.html)<br>This is a list of the most widespread and critical kinds of vulnerabilities.
+2. [**CWE Top 25 List**](https://cwe.mitre.org/top25/archive/2019/2019_cwe_top25.html)<br>This is a list of the most widespread and critical kinds of vulnerabilities.
 It was created by the Common Weaknesses Enumeration (CWE) Team by analyzing data about publicly-known vulnerabilities over many years.
 This list can be applied to any software, but it is especially common to apply it to software that is not a web application (since the OWASP list focuses on web applications).
 One interesting quirk: they identify important weaknesses beyond the first 25, so you can see numbers larger than 25 associated with this list.

 OWASP has other top 10 lists for different kinds of software.
 For example: